 Kit nodded and made his way forward.
 Arrows flew toward us at a rapid tempo.
 His blade was a blur as he sent them off in all directions.
 I kept behind him and low.
 On reaching the rock we pressed ourselves flat against it.
-A single arrow sailed over our heads and planted itself in the sand just a few feet out.
+A single arrow whizzed over our heads and stuck itself into the sand just a few feet out.

 A curse sounded from overhead.
 I didn't understand the language, but the tone made the meaning plain enough.